 All statistical tests were computed using Python 3.11, Scipy.stats 1.9.3 (Virtanen et al. 2020) and scikit-posthocs (Terpilowski 2019), except the PCA that was performed using R v4.2.2 and the library FactomineR (Lê et al. 2008).

 Results Among the 53 populations, we found 40 populations with only L-morph individuals and 13 populations with only S-morph individuals (Table SI2, Figure SI1).
-The 36 SNP markers we developed for Lgh using RAD-Seq and used to genotype the 795 sampled individuals via Hi-Plex allowed confident allele dosage and sufficient statistical power to identify repeated genotypes due to clonal reproduction and to assess the respective proportions of clonality, selfing and allogamy in each population.
+Karyotypes of L-morph plants from two populations and of S-morph plants from five populations all presented the same number of chromosomes (2n=80, Figure SI2) confirming that L and S-morph individuals in France and L-morph individuals in northern Spain (Bou Manobens et al. 2019) belong to L. grandiflora subsp. hexapetala (2n=10X=80, Barloy et al. 2024).
+Akaike's information criterion on the distribution of allele counting over all our data supported tetraploidy as the best ploidy level for this set of 36 SNPs (Figure SI3), as expected from Barloy et al (2024).

 Allele dosage and missing genotypes Within the 795 individuals genotyped at 36 SNPs (resulting in a total of 28,620 single-SNP genotypes), 99.97% (28,612) of SNPs were genotyped with posterior probability of allele dosage superior to 70% (Table SI3).
-785 individuals were thus genotyped with a full set of 36 SNPs with posterior probabilities of allele dosage higher than 70%.
+In total, 785 individuals were genotyped with a full set of 36 SNPs with posterior probabilities of allele dosage higher than 70%.
 Ten individuals distributed in nine populations showed one of their SNP markers with posterior probabilities of allele dosage equal or lower than 70%, that we assigned therefore as missing genotypes.